MaaZiJyun/ePortfolio/notes_blockchain_technology/Introduction_to_Decentralized_App.md

 ## Turning Completeness

 In computability theory, a system of data-manipulation rules is said to be Turing-complete or computationally universal if it can be used to simulate any Turing machine.
-This means that <u>this system is able to recognize or decode other data-manipulation rule sets.</u>
+This means that <u>this system is able to recognize or decode other data-manipulation rule sets.</u> Can do any kind of calculation.